 What progress has been made towards a ban on conversion therapy?

-As of end June 2021, and building on research by ILGA, conversion therapy without consent is only banned nationwide in five countries: Germany, Malta, Albania, Brazil and Ecuador.
-Most of those instituted bans over the past year only.
-Canada’s House of Commons passed a bill 22 June criminalising non-consensual conversion therapy for adults, and all such practices attempted on children, but the bill had yet to be passed by the Senate.
-Spain, the US and Australia have regional or state bans, while five more countries (Argentina, Uruguay, Fiji, Nauru and Samoa) had mental health laws prohibiting diagnosing patients exclusively on the basis of sexual orientation and/or gender identity which act as a form of indirect ban.
+As of end January 2022, and building on research by ILGA and Stonewall, conversion therapy without consent is only banned nationwide in seven countries: Canada, Germany, Malta, Albania, Brazil, Ecuador and Switzerland.
+Most of those instituted bans over the past two years only.
+Spain, the US, Australia and Mexico have regional or state bans, while seven more countries (Argentina, Uruguay, Fiji, Nauru, Samoa, Norway and Taiwan) have mental health laws prohibiting diagnosing patients exclusively on the basis of sexual orientation and/or gender identity which act as a form of indirect ban.
+National Governments and Parliaments in Ireland, New Zealand, Israel, Denmark, Finland, France and the UK are all actively considering conversion therapy ban legislation, or are in the process of launching consultations.
+And in China, although there is no legal ban, the courts have twice ruled in favour of gay men who sued medical practices that attempted conversion therapy, awarding compensation.
 The UN Committee against Torture, the UN Independent Expert on Sexual Orientation and Gender Identity, the UN Special Rapporteur on Torture, and the OHCHR have all called upon States to ban the practice.
 In 2016, the UN Committee against Torture recommended that a States Party to the Convention should take “the necessary legislative, administrative and other measures to guarantee respect for the autonomy and physical and personal integrity of lesbian, gay, bisexual, transgender and intersex persons and prohibit the practice of so-called ‘conversion therapy’.”

 For more information